muratk5n/thirdwave/en/README.md

 ---

 Where was their gun?
-If there isn't a good guy with a gun, how can you stop a bad guy with a gun?
+If there isn't a good guy with a gun, how can one stop a bad guy with a gun?

 Arab News: "Dutch commandos wounded in shooting outside hotel in